ABaboshin/DotNetCoreProfiler/README.md

 ***Limitations***
  - Dynamic methods are not supported
  - Interceptors can be combined, but the order of execution is not defined.
+ - If you want to use parameter validator, use the `ValidationAttribute` on the method.
+ - ref/out parameters for the async methods are not supported

 ## Project structure